Banquet Records: Other shows

-Banquet Records also holds separate one-off shows, the majority being held at The Hippodrome and The Fighting Cocks in Kingston upon Thames, as well as at the Rose Theatre, Kingston College and All Saints Church.
+Banquet Records also holds separate one-off shows in and around Kingston showcasing some of the biggest bands in the country.
+The majority are held at PRYZM Kingston or in-store with additional shows at St John's Church and The Fighting Cocks.
 The Store hosted a Blink-182 concert at the Rose Theatre, which it claimed was the store's biggest show, for the lead up to the band's new album.

-Other major artists to have played shows organised by Banquet include Biffy Clyro, Craig David, Fall Out Boy and Zara Larsson.
+Other major artists to have played in Kingston at shows organised by Banquet include Rod Stewart, Madness, Rita Ora, Stormzy, The Who, Johnny Marr, Craig David, Biffy Clyro, The Specials, Gary Barlow, Gorillaz, Fall Out Boy, Nile Rodgers & CHIC, Shania Twain, Jungle and Paloma Faith.

 Record label

 The Banquet Records shop is also home to a music label of the same name.
 It has issued music by UK artists, sometimes to support tours.
 It also release foreign artist which don't have UK distribution deals.
 The label was created by the current owners of the shop.
 They were actually running the label before they bought the shop in 2004.
 Artists released include: